 To summarize the points here, user feedback for Developers can play a powerful role in developing better products for your users, but only if it’s done right.
 By creating automated workflows that allow for collection, analysis, prioritization and delivery of feedback directly to your developer teams, you ensure the best and most relevant pieces are actioned on, cutting developer time wasted on incomplete feedback and unwanted features.
 If done poorly, you’re only going to frustrate busy (some would say overworked) Developers and generate little to no positive product outcome.

-If you think automating your feedback can support your developers build better products, try Userback free for 14 days to see how simple it is to operationalize and start collecting better feedback today.
+If you think automating your feedback can support your developers build better products, to see how simple it is to operationalize and start collecting better feedback today.
 Your developers will thank you for it.